 Even when you go to the Story Bar/Old Wharf Restaurant loo, there’s a WHAT THE..?! tale on the back of the door.
 This story tells of the seedy, slummy district that used to be in this part of Hobart once upon a time, and of the theatre that used to be situated right where you are, but was flooded and washed away into the Derwent River.

-By the way, the daily buffet breakfast – included in our accommodation package – wasn’t an extensive selection, but the offerings were good quality and satisfying.
+By the way, the daily buffet breakfast – included in our accommodation package – wasn’t a vast selection, but the offerings were good quality and satisfying.
 Alongside this, we ordered some interesting gourmet dishes from the breakfast menu.
 As part of our guest package, these cost next to nothing.

-For some of the things that Jim and I did in Hobart with MACq 01 Hotel as our base, look out for my next post coming soon.
+For some of the things that Jim and I did in Hobart with MACq 01 Hotel as our base, look out for my post Our Hobart Things to See and Do.

 Subsequently, several MACq 01 questions jumped into our heads…